 Here is a video I made earlier this year about the non profit that Tommy works for.
 This video was used at their annual fundraiser to show donors the kind of work the organization does.

 This video went from an idea to final export in 3 hours for a crowdfunding campaign to raise money to build a Qur'an social networking site.
+It needed to get people’s attention FAST and keep it.
 I usually like being behind the camera, not in front of it, so please don't judge me :)

 Shot on Canon 5D Mark IV paired with Canon 16-35 f4 lens.